akeneo/pim-docs/cookbook/product_asset/add_new_transformation.rst

 .. note::
     Learn more about registry_ pattern.

 This cookbook assumes that you already created a new bundle to add your new Transformation.
-Its namespace will be `Acme\CustomBundle`.
+Let's assume its namespace is `Acme\\CustomBundle`.

 Create a New Transformation
 ---------------------------